When LGSCO is the right route

 - 1

 LGSCO normally requires this.
-Most LAs have two stages — write to the LA following its published complaints procedure.
+Most local authorities have two stages — write to the local authority following its published complaints procedure.
 Keep copies of everything.
-Allow the timescales the LA has published before escalating.
+Allow the timescales the local authority has published before escalating.

 - 2